 > State: complete

-Testing something like a CND config can be tricky sometimes, but there are ways to do so locally.
-Even though testing will be done locally, we still need to utilize the backend logic that will be used by the CND.
+Testing something like a CDN config can be tricky sometimes, but there are ways to do so locally.
+Even though testing will be done locally, we still need to utilize the backend logic that will be used by the CDN.

 After you've pushed your config to the RDE you will need to find the dispatcher URL with the associated IP and map the custom IP to it.
 If done properly, this will let us see how the CDN config is interacting with the test URLs without the need to push it to a development branch.